hrvojesimic/hsdigital/story/covid-cfr/covid-cfr.md

 Top part shows countries of West EU, with widely different estimated case fatality rates in April represented with circles.
 Rectangles, which represent the interquartile range of calculated CFRs in September, are close to the 0% line.
 Non-EU countries in the West, such as UK, Switzerland and Norway, are following the western trends.
 However, CFRs in eastern EU countries are not falling as much.

 Reasons for this change in CFRs are not clear.
 It appears that higher levels of testing play an important role, but they don't seem to explain the effect entirely.
-Whatever the cause may be, it's a comforting idea that record-high numbers of cases this fall do not lead to as much death as they did in the first half of 2020.
+Whatever the cause may be, it's a comforting idea that record-high numbers of cases this fall do not lead to proportionally as much death as they did in the first half of 2020.
 In Western Europe, at least.